Exercise Physiology Concentration

 Graduates of the MA program in Kinesiology (exercise physiology option) currently work in a variety of settings, including:

-- Colleges and universities (teachers, strength & conditioning coaches)
+- Colleges and universities (teachers, strength and conditioning coaches)

 - Corporate fitness programs (personal trainers, program managers, group exercise leaders)